 I find that the size 2 holds more paint in the bristles, whilst maintaining a needle sharp point.
 The size 0 works well for the finest details, but it doesn’t hold as much paint.

 If you’re looking for a synthetic brush, this is one of the script liners I use.
-It’s synthetic sable, so it’s vegan friendly.
+It’s synthetic sable, so it suits people who don’t use animal products.
+This brush is high performance and perfect for creating thin lines if you’re working with fluid acrylic paint, or low viscosity oils.

 You can see they taper to a point, but are thicker closer to the ferule.